trixi-framework/Trixi.jl/docs/src/index.md

 To change the simulation setup, edit `parameters.toml`.
 You can also pass a different parameters file on the command line, e.g., `bin/trixi awesome_parameters.toml`.
+For more information on how to use Trixi, especially during code development, please see the [Development](@ref) section.

 ## Authors